 Finally, people would climb in the baskets and the balloons would hang up mid-air, supported to the face of the Earth with the help of some thick ropes.

 Once released, they would fly up in the sky and the crowd below would cheer them up.

 A great experience!

 Hopefully, we will be able to make it to Ferrara again this year to re-live it all.
-The festival will be held from the 8th to the 17th September in the Bassani Urban Park.
+The 2017 edition of the festival will be held from the 8th to the 17th September in the Bassani Urban Park.
 This year they have planned 3000 flights and 30 teams from Italy and abroad flying, among others, such novelty balloons as Woody the Woodpecker.
 The festival has been given the designation of ‘Italian Heritage’.

 Have you been to the Ferrara Balloons Festival or any other hot-air ballooning event before?
 Did you fetch a ride in one of the balloons?
 How was it?
 Let me know.

 If you liked what you read, please, leave me a comment, pin the image below or use the buttons right at the end to share it on social media.